 5 Tips To Help “Picky Eaters”

-First of all, some degree of picky eating is really normal.
+First of all, some degree of "picky eating" is really, really normal.
 It is totally normal for a child to prefer some tastes, flavors or textures over others.
-And let’s face it, lots of the foods we want our kids to eat can be less highly palatable or even acquired tastes.
-Vegetables and proteins do not have any added sugars so they honestly may not taste quite as good to the child as foods with added sugars or even fruit which has lots of natural sugars.
+And let’s face it, lots of the foods we want our kids to eat are much less palatable than some of the processed foods most kids enjoy.
+Vegetables and proteins do not have any added sugars so they honestly may not taste quite as good to the child as foods with added sugars.
+Fruit has lots of natural sugars so most kids prefer fruit to vegetables.
 Think back to when you were a child.
 What did you like to eat?
 Why did you like it?

 The good news is that just because your child is “picky” doesn’t mean that you must only serve your child the foods that they are willing to eat right now.
 Over time, you can help them learn to eat and enjoy new foods.